Using the REST API

 Unless noted otherwise, most PUT, PATCH, and POST requests require you to send the resource data as a JSON payload in the request body.

-The following fictitious example makes a POST request to create an order.
+The following example makes a POST request to create a payment link.

 Handling a response